Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Background and Terminology

 \subsection{Classification of Cache Covert Channels}

-Cache channel attacks have been conventionally classified as contention-based attacks and reuse-based attacks \cite{Liu2015a}, based on how the attacker infers the memory address.
-In the contention-based attacks, the attacker contends with the victim process for the same cache set, and the contention causes one's cache line to be evicted by the other.
-In the reuse-based attacks, the attacker leverage the fact that the previously accessed data will be cached, so reusing the same data in later memory accesses will result in cache hits.
+Cache channel attacks have been conventionally classified as either contention-based attacks or reuse-based attacks \cite{Liu2015a} based on how the attacker infers the memory address.
+In contention-based attacks, the attacker contends with the victim process for the same cache set, and this contention causes the cache line of one to be evicted by that of the other.
+In reuse-based attacks, the attacker leverages the fact that previously accessed data will be cached, so reusing the same data in later memory accesses will result in cache hits.
 Therefore, reuse-based attacks generally rely on shared memory between the attacker and the victim.
-Moreover, D. Page classifies the cache channels as access-driven attacks and timing-driven attacks based on what can be measured by the attacker \cite{Page2002}. \textit{However, these classifications are essentially for attacks exploiting the timing difference caused by whether the data is cached.} Therefore, we introduce a new classification: Hit+Miss, Hit+Hit, Miss+Miss, depending on the behavior of the cache when the attacker accessed the data.
-The new classification provides a broader understanding of cache attacks and prompts us to pay more attention to the details of the cache operations to discover the source of hardware vulnerabilities.
-Table 1 summarizes the classification of known cache covert channel attacks.
-We also have extended the classification of cache channels proposed by Fangfei Liu et al., which are no longer limited to Hit+Miss attacks caused by data contention or reuse.
+Page classified cache channel attacks as being either access driven or timing driven based on what can be measured by the attacker \cite{Page2002}. \textit{However, these classifications are essentially for attacks exploiting the timing difference caused by whether the data is cached.} We highlight that cache misses (or cache hits) for cache lines in different states also have time differences that can be used to construct covert channels.
+Therefore, we introduce new classifications: Hit+Miss, Hit+Hit, and Miss+Miss.
+These new classifications provide a broader understanding of cache attacks and prompt us to pay more attention to the details of the cache behavior to discover the sources of hardware vulnerabilities.
+Table~\ref{table:classification} summarizes the classifications of known cache covert-channel attacks.
+We have extended the classifications of cache channels proposed by Liu et~al. \cite{Ssociativity1997}, which are no longer limited to Hit+Miss attacks caused by data contention or reuse.

+In Hit+Miss attacks, the attacker affects whether a specific cache line is available in the cache to leak information.
+The attacker can put a cache line into the cache by issuing a \textit{load} (or \textit{store}) instruction\cite{Yarom2014}, prefetching \cite{Gruss2016}, or speculatively fetching \cite{Evtyushkin2018,ChowdhuryyMdHafizulIslamandLiuHangandYao2020,Evtyushkin2016b}, and invalidating a cache line through cache contention \cite{Liu2015,Osvik2006a} or the \textit{clflush} instruction \cite{Gruss2016a,Yarom2014}.
+For example, Yarom and Falkner \cite{Yarom2014} exploited the latency difference between cache hits and DRAM accesses to establish a high-resolution covert channel on the last-level cache (LLC).
+Moreover, a profound understanding of the cache replacement policy \cite{Briongos2019,Xiong2020c} allows the attacker to more precisely control whether a specific cache line is available in the cache.